-\paragraph{Human evaluation} We conduct a user study to assess the perceived quality of generates slides.
-We select 50 documents from the test set and prepare four slide decks per document: the ground-truth deck, and the ones generated by the flat PT (Table~\ref{table:overall} (a)), by ours without PAR and TIM (b), and by our final model (f).
+\paragraph{Human Evaluation.} We conduct a user study to assess the perceived quality of generates slides.
 To make the task easy to complete, we sample 200 sections from 50 documents and create 600 pairs of ground-truth and generate slides.
+We prepare four slide decks per document: the ground-truth deck, and the ones generated by the flat PT (Table~\ref{table:overall} (a)), by ours without PAR and TIM (b), and by our final model (f).

 We recruited three AMT Master Workers for each task (HIT).
 The workers were shown the slides from the ground-truth deck (DECK A) and one of the methods (DECK B).
 The workers were then asked to answer three questions: \texttt{Q1}.
 Looking only at the TEXT on the slides, how similar is the content on the slides in DECK A to the content on the slides in DECK B?; \texttt{Q2}.
 How well do the figure(s)/tables(s) in DECK A match the text or figures/tables in DECK B?; \texttt{Q3}.
 How well do the figure(s)/table(s) in DECK A match the TEXT in DECK B?
 The responses were all on a scale of 1 (not similar at all) to 7 (very similar).
 Fig.~\ref{fig:human} shows the average scores for each method.
 The average rating for our approach was significantly greater for all three questions compared to the other two methods.
 There was no significant difference between the ratings for the other two methods.